 In his zeal to defend white supremacy and segregation, Talmadge tried to bring politics into the University System.
 Talmadge wanted to fire Dean Walter Cocking of the University of Georgia's School of Education for supposedly supporting racial integration.
 The Board of Regents at first approved.
 After a hearing about the well-respected Cocking, however, the Board rejected Talmadge's instructions to fire him.
 Talmadge then removed three members of the Regents and appointed three new members who would carry out his wishes.
 The new Board then dismissed Cocking.
 Within a year, other faculty members and administrators had been fired, including the president of the Georgia Teachers College in Statesboro (now Georgia Southern University).
 In further efforts to defend white supremacy, books had even been removed from libraries.
+Opposite page: After four years out of office and two unsuccessful attempts at a US Senate seat, Eugene Talmadge was elected governor of Georgia for the third time in 1940.
+Above: Governor Talmadge's efforts to have a University of Georgia dean fired by the Board of Regents led to the University losing its accreditation -and to Talmadge's only defeat in a gubernatorial election.

 The result was a disaster for the University System's white students.
-The agency that accredited (gave official approval to) the state's schools took away the accreditation of the white colleges and university in December 1941.
-Two months later, the Medical College was removed from the approved list of the American Medical Association.
+The state schools' accrediting agency took away the accreditation (official approval) of the white colleges and university in December 1941.
+Two month later, the Medical College was removed from the approved list of the American Medical Association.
 These actions meant that students who graduated from any of the nonaccredited Georgia colleges and universities would not have their degrees recognized as valid anywhere outside the state of Georgia.